MDomokos/maybe-rain/README.md

 ## the idea

 Maybe Rain shows a full week of hour-by-hour conditions on a single screen, no interaction needed.
 Open it, glance, done.
+More data is avaible on tap or scroll, so you can get details about any hour or city if you want to go deeper.

 ## principles

 1. Glanceable first.
-The core answer (when it will rain this week) reads in under 5 seconds, no scrolling.
-Extended details on tap.
+The core answer: when it will rain this week
 2. One screen.
 The whole forecast fits one phone viewport.
 3. Honest data.
 Never show fabricated or interpolated data as if it were real.
 4. Simple tech.
 One HTML file, no framework, no build step, no backend, free APIs.
-The whole source reads in one sitting.
 5. Instant.
 Renders the cached shell immediately while fresh data loads.
 First paint under a second.
 6. No ads, no analytics, no tracking.
 Served as a static site, once PWA is installed the only internet connection is to Open Meteo API.

 ## running it

 Static site and PWA, nothing to build.
 Open `index.html`, or install the PWA from GitHub Pages.
 Live at [mdomokos.github.io/maybe-rain/](https://mdomokos.github.io/maybe-rain/)
+There is a minification step if you want to further reduce file size, that is what is deployed on GitHub Pages.
+It is available on the `gh-pages` branch.

+Whole site is 115kb minified